Tomar lauds 'first all-inclusive budget of the decade'

-New Delhi, Feb 1 (IANS) Union Minister for Agriculture and Farmer Welfare, rural development and Panchayati Narendra Singh Tomar has termed this year's Union budget as the first inclusive budget of the decade.
+New Delhi: Union Minister for Agriculture and Farmer Welfare, rural development and Panchayati Narendra Singh Tomar has termed this year's Union budget as the first inclusive budget of the decade.

 Tomar said the Budget has removed all apprehensions in people's minds about the new farm laws.
 "In this Budget, the Government has reinforced its commitment to minimum support price (MSP) and made a provision to empower mandis.
 I hope that farmers ' organisations will now consider the matter positively after their doubts have been allayed."